Schobbish/9oclock/README.md

 >> create blank [height]
 ```

-Creates some whitespace of height 6em or `[height]`. `[height]` should be some type of length that CSS can understand.
-If unitless, it is assumed you want pixels.
-Note that this command simply sets the `font-size` property of a non-breaking space character and that every widget gets a `margin-bottom: 0.1em` property, including this one.
-The value of 0.1em varies depending on browser settings, but it will usually be 3.2px (since widgets are `<h1>` elements).
+Creates some whitespace of a default height or `[height]`. `[height]` should be some type of length that CSS can understand.
+The default height is 1em.

+The `font-size` of the widget is 3.75em (3em \* 1.25 line height so that 1em is the actual height of the line), which usually translates to 60px.
+Note that the widget also gets a `margin-bottom` of 0.16em, which is usually 9.6px.

 ### Text